Arka-Bhowmik/bounding_box_gui/README.md

 command:  pyinstaller --onefile --windowed --icon=icon.ico --add-data "D:/gui/logo.png"  iEdit.py

+or

+command: pyinstaller --noconfirm --onefile --windowed --icon "icon.ico" --add-data "logo.png"  iEdit.py

-- Requirement:- Pyinstaller to create executable file for windows/mac/linux.
-Note, the below deployment step may fail in mac due to cv2 package does not work in mac.
+- Requirement:- Pyinstaller is to create executable file for windows/mac/linux.
+Note, this deployment step may fail in mac due to cv2 package does not support in mac.
+One has to replace cv2 commands in backend.py by other alternative packages such as PIL or scipy supports in mac.